-Nintendo Switch 2: price
+Nintendo Switch Pro: price

-Nintendo Switch 2: design
+Nintendo Switch Pro: design

 Nintendo has hit upon a design that works well, so it's likely that you'll be seeing Switch-style consoles from the company for the foreseeable future.
 Portable gaming when needed, with the option to dock the console and play games on a bigger screen at home.

 If the next-generation Switch is more of a mid-generation bump – the path Sony and Microsoft have followed lately – then the design will almost definitely stay unchanged.
 There might be a few refinements here and there though, especially with accessories.
 Some bugs might get ironed out and Nintendo might take steps to lock out Switch hackers (opens in new tab).

 Broadly speaking though, we'd expect the second Switch to look (and work) much like the first.
 Slim and svelte looks aren't so important for the device, as it's that chunky feel in the hand, and that tablet-sized screen, that help make the console work as well as it does.
 The Nintendo Switch Pro, if it's real, would presumably be the same size as the current Switch device.

-Nintendo Switch 2: specs
+Nintendo Switch Pro: specs

-Nintendo Switch 2: games
+Nintendo Switch Pro: games

 Games could've been one of the weaknesses of the Switch, but it's become one of the console's strengths – all kicked off by Breath of the Wild, of course.
 Now the console is a hit, independent developers are rushing to get their titles out on the Switch hardware.

-Nintendo Switch 2: other rumours
+Nintendo Switch Pro: other rumours

-Nintendo hasn't said a Switch 2 is definitely on the way yet – it has confirmed it's busy working on new hardware (opens in new tab) of some kind, but that's hardly a surprising revelation.
+As we mentioned, Nintendo hasn't said a Switch 2 is definitely on the way yet – it has confirmed it's busy working on new hardware (opens in new tab) of some kind, but that's hardly a surprising revelation.